ibm-cloud-docs/devsecops/devsecops-tutorial-cc-toolchain.md

 {: toc-services="apps, containers, ContinuousDelivery"}
 {: toc-completion-time="1h"}

-Use this tutorial to learn how to set up a continuous compliance (CC) toolchain to ensure your deployed artifacts and their source repositories are always compliant.
-The continuous compliance pipeline works in conjunction with [Continuous Integration (CI)](/docs/devsecops?topic=devsecops-tutorial-cd-devsecops#devsecops-ci-toolchain-intro) and [Continuous Deployment (CD)](/docs/devsecops?topic=devsecops-tutorial-cd-devsecops#devsecops-cd-toolchain-intro) toolchains.
+Use this tutorial to learn how to set up a continuous compliance (CC) toolchain to ensure that your deployed artifacts and their source repositories are always compliant.
+The continuous compliance pipeline works in conjunction with [Continuous Integration (CI)](/docs/devsecops?topic=devsecops-tutorial-cd-devsecops#devsecops-ci-toolchain-intro) and [Continuous Deployment (CD)](/docs/devsecops?topic=devsecops-tutorial-cd-devsecops#devsecops-cd-toolchain-intro) toolchains, both of which must be set up before you begin this tutorial.
 {: shortdesc}

 ## Overview and introduction